v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0701-Connecting AD DS and Azure AD.md

     **Internet Explorer** browser.

 2. In the **Internet Explorer** window, go to **https://portal.azure.com** and select **Continue to Azure Portal website**.
-If prompted, sign in with your admin credentials available in hosted lab environment.
+If prompted, sign in with your Mod administrator credentials available in hosted lab environment.
 If the **Stay signed in?** prompt appears, select **No**.
 If the **Welcome to Microsoft** Azure window appears, select     **Maybe later**.

 3. On the **Microsoft Azure** page, select **Azure Active Directory** in the